SJN Pastoral Plan Survey 2025

 ESOL Teacher Registration

-The English for Speakers of Other Languages (ESOL) Program at St. John Neumann is looking for additional volunteer teachers for the Fall Semester of 2023.
-Currently, the program has 14 teachers working with 24 students, both online, using the ZOOM program, and in-person in classes held at St. John Neumann.
+The English for Speakers of Other Languages (ESOL) Program at St. John Neumann is looking for additional volunteer teachers for the Spring Semester of 2025.
+Currently, the program has 15 teachers working with 30 students, both online, using the ZOOM program, and in-person in classes held at St. John Neumann.
 Since Fall 2022, our new classes have all been in-person classes on Thursday mornings and evenings.

 Requirements